GitRoss16/Network-Project/README.md

 # Stage 6: Hardening the Environment

 Stage 6 was an opportunity for us to explore the various options for hardening the firewall, WIN10 WS, WIN2012r2 Servers, and our Ubuntu Server.
-Though they were not implemented into the system, we put them onto the wiki.
+Though they were not all implemented into the system, we put our findings  on the wiki page.

 # Stage 7 - The Bonus Stage: Scanning the Environment